 A second survey, conducted on behalf of BC Workforce Innovation or BC Win, also found employers are more hesitant to hire persons with disabilities in the current climate.
 But it also found that

-jobseekers with disabilities are disengaging from employment, says Shawn De Raaf, research director at Social Research and Demonstration Corporation, which conducted the survey.
+jobseekers with disabilities are disengaging from employment, said Shawn De Raaf, research director at Social Research and Demonstration Corporation, which conducted the survey.
 It found persons with disabilities were less motivated to work due to stress, anxiety, family responsibilities, personal health concerns and concerns about infecting family members.

 On a more positive note, a survey of persons with episodic conditions found some were optimistic that the pandemic will shift employer attitudes about some of the most needed accommodations, such as flexible schedules and remote work.